Choose your pension option

 Factors to consider when choosing a pension option

-The pension option you choose when you retire is one of the most important financial decisions you’ll make; it will affect you for the rest of your life.
+The pension option you choose when you retire will affect you for the rest of your life.
+It is one of the most important financial decisions you will make.

-No matter which pension option you choose, you will receive a monthly pension until you die.
-However, your choice of pension option will determine the amount paid to you each month and the amount paid to your spouse or beneficiary(ies) after you die.
+Your choice of pension option will determine the amount paid to you each month.
+It also determines the amount paid to your spouse or beneficiaries after you die.

 To decide which pension option is best for you, you'll want to consider: